The Informed Investor

 You should also pay attention to the advisor’s work history.
 Changing firms frequently is not a good sign.
 It often means the person either doesn’t get along well with others or does not perform well.
 In any case, it might be a red flag that this is someone you may not want to trust with your investments.

 If a financial advisor had to pay a fine or restitution to a client, you should probably reconsider choosing that one.
-While it is possible there is an explanation you’d find acceptable, your money is too important to risk on the benefit of the doubt.
+While it is possible there is an explanation you would find acceptable, your money is too important to risk on the benefit of the doubt.

-If you think you don’t need to check on your financial advisor because you’ve used him or her for a while and everything is great, think again.
+If you think you don’t need to check on your financial advisor because you have used him or her for a while and everything is great, think again.
 You would be surprised by how many people find out that their financial advisor has some black marks on their record.

 Even if you did a search when you first considered using your financial advisor, you should do another one every year.
 This way you know if there have been any recent issues that would make you feel uncomfortable with that person managing your money.

-It’s better to be safe than sorry when it comes to financial matters.
+It is better to be safe than sorry when it comes to financial matters.
 Don’t risk your financial future; invest a few minutes to do a quick online check.
-Statistically, you’ll probably find that your advisor has a clean record.
+Statistically, you will probably find that your advisor has a clean record.
 And if you don’t, at least you will have some new information to use as a resource when making important decisions about whom to trust.

 [i] Fahey, Mark.
 “Is Your Financial Advisor a Criminal?
 Stats Say …” CNBC, CNBC, 10 Nov.
 2015, www.cnbc.com/2015/11/09/is-your-financial-advisor-a-criminal-stats-say.html.